-- Images of Fossils Word Document (2.48 MB) - Images of Fossils Adobe PDF (328 KB) - 1.
-Identify which images are fossil molds, fossil casts, and petrified fossils. - 2.
+- 1. Identify which images are fossil molds, fossil casts, and petrified fossils. - 2.
 What evidence are you using to make your identifications?

-Revisiting Investigation Question 3
+Revisiting the Investigation Question

-Complete this investigation by asking your students the following:

-1. How have your ideas about how living things become fossils changed as a result of this investigation?
+Complete this investigation by asking your students the following: "How have your ideas about how living things become fossils changed as a result of this investigation?"

-As a result of this investigation, students should be able to state that after an organism, or part of an organism, is buried in mud its hard body parts become a fossil as the sediments around it become a rock.
-If the organism or part dissolves or decays out of the rock, a cavity, or mold, results.
-Minerals may then seep into the mold and fill it, forming a cast, or copy.
-Petrified fossils form when original materials that made up the organism are replaced with minerals.
+As a result of this investigation, students should be able to state that after an organism, or part of one, is buried in mud its hard body parts become a fossil as the sediments around it become a rock.
+If the organism or part dissolves or decays out of the rock, a mold, results.
+Minerals may then seep into the mold and fill it, forming a cast.